blentley/ForecastingElectricityDemand/README.md

 This method of prediction is the least generous (and likely to result in the highest error) since we're only feeding the model limited information and relying on accurate predictions to sustain future predictions.
 Errors would continue to be amplified as the sequence progresses.
 However, it still serves as a useful reference point.

-Here is Method 2, with the feature for temperature included
+Here is Method 2, with the feature for temperature included for three iterations

 ![Seq9](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq9.PNG)